 Following a low carbohydrate SIBO diet or low fodmap diet for some time can be beneficial by limiting the fuel needed by bacteria to thrive.

-How to prevent SIBO and heartburn naturally
+How to prevent SIBO and acid reflux by improving digestive function

 If Sibo is underlying your heartburn symptoms, then the answer to relieving your reflux starts with improving your digestive function and terrain of the small intestine to prevent the overgrowth of SIBO in the small intestine.